poojaSnikam26/poojaSnikam26/README.md

 - 👋 Hi, I’m @poojaSnikam26
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning New Technologies
 - 🌱 I’m currently learning ...
 MCA From "Pratibha Institute of Bussiness Management Chincwad Pune ,Maharashtra"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  poojanikam2626@gmail.com